 MURPH is aCrossFit workout that honors Navy Lt.
 Michael Murphy, who was killed in action in Afghanistan in 2005.
 It is a Hero WOD, one of the many most intense workouts intended to be performed at max effort because anything less would fail to honor the hero bearing name of the WOD.
 In CrossFit, a fitness system known for its no-nonsense workouts, MURPH is considered one of its most brutal.

 It is a timed workout that starts with a one-mile run, followed by 100 pull-ups, 200 push-ups and 300 squats and finished off with another one-mile run.

 Lt.
 Murphy created the workout himself and originally christened it “Body Armor” because he did it wearing his 20 lb tactical body armor.

 Oh yeah, and did I mention it is supposed to be done wearing a 20 lb weight vest to honor the challenge of Lt.
 Murphy wearing his body armor while tackling his workout?

 While it is simple in design, it is anything but in execution.
 The sheer volume of reps is daunting.
 Any one part by itself would be a tough workout.
 Put them all together, throw on a weight vest, race the stopwatch and you have yourself one serious trip to the pain cave.

 This Memorial Day I will attempt my first MURPH.
-As a non-crossfitter and MURPH virgin, I asked 4x CrossFit Games athlete Julie Foucher for some survival tips.
+As a non-crossfitter and MURPH virgin, I asked 4x CrossFit Games athlete Julie Foucher for some MURPH training and survival tips.